nuke-haus/noita_mods/README.md

 # How to install

-1. Go to Noita's properties tab in Steam and open the beta tab.
-Make sure you're on the noita beta branch.
+1. Go to Noita's properties tab in Steam and make sure you have it set to use the beta branch.
-2. Your game's install folder will now have a tools_modding folder in it.
+2. Your game's install folder will now have a _tools_modding_ folder in it.
 Open the readme file from that folder and follow its instructions.
 This step may become obsolete in the future.
-3. Download this repository as a zip file and place the desired mods from it (for example, random_starter_wand) in the mods folder in your game's install directory.
+3. Download this repository as a zip file and place the desired mods from it (for example, _random_starter_wand_) in the _mods_ folder in your game's install directory.
 4. Start the game and open the pause menu.
 There should be a mods button you can click.
 5. In the mods menu, click on mods to enable/disable them.